The right to be forgotten

 In a number of cases we have persuaded the ICO to direct that Google filter results where Google has initially refused to do so.

 We will always let you know whether we think a request to Google is the most appropriate avenue.
 In some instances it may be preferable to contact those responsible for the source of the material direct.

 What does it cost?

 We recognise that instructing lawyers is rarely inexpensive.
 However, we are confident that our submissions to Google are of the highest quality and therefore maximise the prospects of delisting.
 Clients cases are run by a specialist privacy solicitor with strategic input from a partner.
 We often act for individuals who have made requests to Google themselves or via reputation management companies/non-specialist firms who indicate regret at not having instructed us at the outset.

 How do I instruct Brett Wilson LLP?

 Send us an email, complete our online enquiry form or call us on 020 7183 8950.
 If you wish to instruct us we will arrange a consultation to take your full instructions.
-This can often be done over the telephone.
-We will review online material and advise you on the relevant issues.
-We will then draft detailed submissions on your behalf, which will be sent to you for your approval.
-Finally, these will be submitted to Google for consideration.
+This will either take place in our London offices, over the telephone or by Zoom/Teams – whatever you prefer.
+We will review relevant material ahead of the consultation and advise you on the relevant issues.
+We will then draft detailed written submissions on your behalf, which will be sent to you for your approval.
+Finally, these will be submitted to Google for consideration on the firm’s letterhead.
 Throughout this process we will keep you informed of all developments and answer any questions you might have.